What’s In It For Suppliers?

 Opportunities to Market Directly to Members

 As a supplier, you get direct access to members.
-After all, you can tell your story way better than we can.
+After all, you can tell your story better than we can.
 And at least once a year, usually at CBC, the IBA holds a networking event where suppliers can meet face-to-face with member-brewers and make those personal connections.
 Suppliers are also encouraged to have open and on-going communications with all our members to let them know about new products and specials.
 We also host twice monthly educational webinars where suppliers get the opportunity to let member-brewers know how their products or services can help brewers succeed.

 Cooperatives Have a Proven History of Success